ibm-cloud-docs/citrix-netscaler-vpx/fp-dns.md

 # Configure the DNS Virtual Server
 {: #configure-the-dns-virtual-server}

-To configure a DNS virtual server:
+To further define forward proxy traffic redirection using the {{site.data.keyword.vpx_full}}, you will need to configure a DNS virtual server:
+{: shortdesc}

 1. Go to Traffic **Management > Load Balancing > Servers**.
 2. Click Add to add the two IBM© Cloud DNS resolvers - `10.0.80.11` and `10.0.80.12`.